arnauricaart/CoffeeClicker/README.md

    USE cofeeclicker_schema;
    SOURCE C:/DPO_P2_CoffeeClicker/sql/Dump20250514ultimaversion.sql;

-   NOTE: Update the path to the .sql file if your location differs.
+   NOTE: Update the path to the .sql file if your location differs inside of the folder named Database
+         and swap the "/" for "\".

 -----------------------------------------------------------------------
 STEP 4: Configure Database Access